The Dove Take:

 The Kendrick brothers have done it again, and the latest in a series of films by them is a winner!
 Joining the ranks of Facing the Giants, Fireproof, Courageous and others, Overcomer is aptly titled, giving us an unlikely hero in Hannah Scott (Aryn Wright-Thompson), a teen girl with a troubled past but who can run—and run fast.
 She lives with her grandmother, steals items like headphones and cell phones, and is unhappy.
 But she is about to meet Coach John Harrison (Alex Kendrick), and her world is about to change forever.

 When Harrison’s high school basketball stars move away, he is left with no team to coach.
 But Principal Olivia Brooks (Priscilla C. Shirer) asks him to coach the cross-country team, and he reluctantly agrees.
-There is one problem, and it’s a bummer: he only has one runner on the team, Hannah.
-Hannah has an obstacle though—she has asthma.
+There is one problem: the team has only one runner – Hannah.
+To add another challenge, Hannah has asthma.
 Hannah never knew her father, who left years ago, and, according to Hannah’s grandmother, he was a drug addict and no good.
-But he was a fast runner, and Hannah inherited his runner’s genes.
+But her father was a fast runner, and Hannah inherited his runner’s genes.
 She thinks her father is dead, but in a twist of fate Coach Harrison visits a man in the hospital and learns he is Hannah’s father—diabetic and blind, but very much alive.

 Coach Harrison and his wife Amy (Shari Rigby) are faced with a dilemma: do they tell Hannah her father isn’t dead as her grandmother told her?
 Harrison and Amy are both Christians, and their influence begins to rub off on Hannah.
 When Hannah’s dad learns she is near and a runner like he was, he longs to see her.